An12854/easy-linux-script/README.md

 # What it does
 > Updates repositories
 >
-> Removes Firefox (if your chosen distro doesn't have it, remove the command from the script, else it will crash)
+> Upgrades packages
 >
-> Upgrades packages
+> Installs ~~Google Chrome~~, Discord, Steam, VLC, Flameshot, neofetch, htop, wine and Lutris when possible
 >
-> Installs Google Chrome, Discord, Steam, VLC, Flameshot, neofetch, htop, wine and Lutris when possible
+> Due to Manifest V3, Chromium based browsers will be excluded from the script

 # How to run